ajhenley/gitbook/the_structure_theorem.md

 #The Structure Theorem

 ###The Structure Theorem
-The Structure Theorem states that a computer program can be constructed using just sequence, selection or repetition control structures.
-Each control structure is easily represented in pseudocode.
+The Structure Theorem states that a solution consists of a combination of three constructs.
+They are sequence, selection and repetition control structures.
+You can represent each control structure in pseudocode.

-###The three basic control structures
+###Three control structures
 ####Sequence

-The sequence control structure is the straightforward execution of one processing step after another.
+The sequence control structure describes the linear execution of one step after another.
 In pseudocode, this construct is represented as a sequence of pseudocode statements:

-statement a<br/>
+statement a
-statement b<br/>
+statement b
 statement c

 For example, a typical sequence of statements in an algorithm might read: